particle-iot/docs/src/content/reference/device-os/firmware.md

 The default clock divider reference is the system clock.

-On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM), system clock speed is 64 MHz.
+On Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker SoM), system clock speed is 64 MHz.

-On the Gen 2 (Photon, P1, Electron, and E Series), the system clock speeds are:
+On the Gen 2 (Photon, P1, Electron, and E-Series), the system clock speeds are:
 - SPI - 60 MHz
 - SPI1 - 30 MHz